 Sheffield and Copenhagen.
-Stefan Palzer joined the Nestlé Group in 2000 as project manager in the Product Technology Centre, Kemptthal.
-From 2003 to 2010, he held positions of increasing responsibility at the Product Technology Centre Singen and the Nestlé Research Center in Lausanne.
+Stefan Palzer joined the Nestlé Group in 2000 as project manager in the Product Technology Centre Kemptthal.
+From 2003 to 2010, he held positions of increasing responsibility in the Product Technology Centre Singen and at Nestlé Research Center in Lausanne.

 In 2010, he took over the responsibility as Head of the Product Technology Centre York.
 From 2013 to 2017, Stefan Palzer was Global R&D Manager in the Strategic Business Unit for Beverages.
-In 2016, he was appointed Head of the Nestlé Research Center in Lausanne.
+In 2016, he was appointed Head of Nestlé Research Center in Lausanne.

 As of January 2018, Stefan Palzer joined the Executive Board of Nestlé S.A. as Executive Vice President and Chief Technology Officer.

-In addition, he is a member of the Executive Board of the European Academy of Food Engineering (EAFE), a Board member of the Nutrition Cluster Berlin and a member of the Strategic Advisory Board of the École Polytechnique Fédérale de Lausanne (EPFL).
+In addition, he is a member of the Executive Board of the European Academy of Food Engineering (EAFE), a member of the Industrial Advisory Board of the École Polytechnique Fédérale de Lausanne (EPFL), and Vice President of the Swiss Food & Nutrition Valley.

+Stefan Palzer was Chairman of the Board of the European Master in Food Technology between 2007 and 2013.
 In 2018, he was conferred the title "Fellow" by the International Union of Food Science and Technology (IUFOST).